IgniteUI/indigo-design-docfx/en/components/divider.md

 ## Type

 The Divider comes in two types: **solid** and dashed.
-In Sketch, you can switch between them thanks to `Symbol Overrides`, while in Adobe XD we are using the `Component States` to do that.
+In Sketch, you can switch between them thanks to `Symbol Overrides`, while in Adobe XD we are using the `Component States` to achieve the same.

 <img class="responsive-img" src="../images/divider_solid.png" srcset="../images/divider_solid@2x.png 2x" />